transferwise/pipelinewise/README.md

 ```
 Press `Y` to accept the license agreement of the required singer components.
 To automate the installation and accept every license agreement run `./install --acceptlicenses`)

+If you want to run tests use `./install.sh --withtestextras`

 3. To start CLI you need to activate the CLI virtual environment and has to set `PIPELINEWISE_HOME` environment variable:

 ```sh